 Performing an abdominal operation in the field with basic instruments in a non-sterile environment and you are not looking at very good odds.
 Throw in the fact that someone with minimal to no experience is handling the surgery, and your chances of survival are reduced to practically nothing.

-Chest or abdominal surgery is the worst type of surgery due to the number of things that can go wrong, the amount of bleeding, and the expertise needed to complete such a task successfully.
-Chest surgery can cause a host of problems, the collapse of a lung or rupture an artery are just two of them.
+Chest or abdominal surgery is the worst type of surgery due to the number of things that can go wrong.
+Chest surgery can cause a host of problems, the collapse of a lung or the rupture of an artery are just two of them.

-Moving on.
 Other than limb amputation, there is not much need for life-saving surgery on arms and legs.
-When it comes to amputations, the question is when to perform one, and the answer is debatable.
+When it comes to amputations, the question is when to perform one, and that answer is debatable.

 It also may be that a limb could be saved instead of being amputated, which would result in a needless operation and a possible lifetime of dealing with the repercussions.